 - 1 Tbsp. salt-packed capers, soaked, rinsed, drained, and finely chopped

-6 oil-packed anchovy filets, drained and finely chopped
+- 6 oil-packed anchovy fillets, drained and finely chopped

-1. Put lamb into a small baking dish, rub with 2 tbsp. oil, and season with salt and pepper; set aside to let rest for 30 minutes.
+- Place the lamb chops in a small baking dish, rub with 2 tablespoons oil, and season with salt and pepper.
+Set aside to rest for 30 minutes.

-2. Meanwhile, make the salsa verde: Combine mint, parsley, tarragon, capers, chile flakes, anchovies, and garlic in a medium bowl.
-Slowly drizzle in remaining oil while stirring with a fork to make the salsa verde; set aside.
+- Meanwhile, make the salsa verde: In a medium bowl, combine the mint, parsley, tarragon, capers, chile flakes, anchovies, and garlic.
+Slowly drizzle in the remaining 3⁄4 cup oil while stirring with a fork; set aside.

-3. Build a medium-hot fire in a charcoal grill or set gas grill to medium-high heat.
-(Alternatively, heat a cast-iron grill pan over medium-high heat.)
-Add loin chops and cook, flipping once, until browned and crusty and cooked to desired temperature, 6–8 minutes for medium rare if using loin chops (rib chops will take only 4 minutes or so to reach medium rare).
-Transfer lamb to a platter.
-Stir sauce and drizzle over chops, reserving some of the sauce to serve on the side.
+- Build a medium-hot fire in a charcoal grill, or heat a gas grill to medium-high.
+(Alternatively, heat a cast-iron grill pan over medium-high.)
+Add the lamb and cook, flipping once, until browned, crusty, and cooked to desired temperature, 6–8 minutes for medium rare if using loin chops (rib chops will take only 4 minutes or so to reach medium rare).
+Transfer the lamb to a platter and serve with the salsa verde.